 Awareness of the need to be a good sponsor can be accomplished using appropriate context and language.

 Knowledge is where we see the big gap.
-We need to tell Warren and Deb and Devon what our expectations are and where we need their support.
+To address this, we need to tell Warren and Dhara and Devon what our expectations are and where we need their support.

-But for the most part, they have the ability, yet they don't have the knowledge and reinforcement to sustain sponsorship.
-It's important for us to remember that even our most senior leaders are human beings and they need reinforcement.
+Reinforcement is needed to sustain sponsorship.
+But barriers to Knowledge and Ability can keep sponsors from being effective.
+It's important for us to remember that even our most senior leaders are human beings, and they need Reinforcement like everyone else.